SimonGAndrews/MyEspruinoTester/docs/test-writing-guide.md

 ---

+### Suite Metadata (testConfig.json)

+Suites can provide a `tests/<suite>/testConfig.json` file that applies defaults to every test in the directory.
+Typical uses:

+- **Execution order:** declare an `"execution": { "order": [ ... ] }` array so critical setup tests run first (for example, write to Storage before consuming the module).
+Tests not listed still run afterwards in discovery order.
+- **Shared config:** place `loader`, `cli`, or `fixture` blocks under `config` to seed pre/post delays, `noReset`, `storagePreload`, fixture defaults, or requirement tags that apply to the whole suite.
+- **Notes:** the optional `notes` field documents suite purpose and prerequisites so future contributors know what the harness is expected to provide.

+Every test still merges its own metadata on top of the suite defaults, and the harness records provenance in `runner-metadata/<test>.json` so you can see which layer supplied each value.

+---

 ## 7. Debugging Tips

 - The wrapped sources saved by the runner are ideal for REPL reproduction.
 Paste the entire file into the Web IDE to mimic harness behaviour.
 - Look in `results/<timestamp>/<board>/logs/` for the raw stdout/stderr captured from each run.
+- Connection failures (busy port, unplugged board) now surface as explicit diagnostics (`cli.connect`) in the per-test metadata and console output; fix the hardware state and rerun.
 - Tests skip cleanly when required fixtures or optional APIs are missing, so you can iterate without rewiring every test.
 - If the CLI reports errors about missing board JSON (for example when using community boards), generate the JSON from the firmware repo with `python scripts/build_board_json.py boards/MYBOARD.py > MYBOARD.json` and pass it to the harness with `--board boards/MYBOARD.json`.
 Without the JSON the CLI cannot determine Storage layout or firmware offsets, and uploads will fail before your test runs.